nkabbara/nkabbara.github.io/docs/books/useful-not-true.md

 Someone hearing my story of abandonment will look down at my mom.
 Someone hearing her story of struggle will look up to her.

 Feelings are important, but we need to be able to separate the emotion from the dry facts.
 What's left after the dry facts are taken out are the perspectives and meanings.
+Now we know what's true and what's not true and can respond accordingly.

 When someone is speaking to us, they are usually doing it through two channels, an emotional channel and a factual channel.
 We need to listen for both.